ThePacielloGroup/cupper/content/patterns/serving.md

 {{<cmd>}}npm run serve{{</cmd>}}

-This will serve your working library on `localhost:1313`.
+This will serve your working library from `localhost:1313` (the exact URL will be determined by what's in your `baseURL` and will be revealed to you by your terminal).
 Whenever you make changes to your library's files, the site will automatically rebuild.
 No need to refresh the web page!

 ## Publishing on Github Pages